 Training requirements for applicants to California State Board of Cosmetology Licensing Examination.
 Development of professional skills and attitudes relative to an Esthetic career.
 Successful graduates will have the skills and knowledge to pass the State Board and secure entry-level employment.

 The curriculum for students enrolled in an esthetician course shall consist of six hundred (600) clocked hours of technical instruction and practical operations covering all practices constituting the art of cosmetology.
 Technical instruction means instruction by demonstration, lecture, classroom participation, or examination.
 Practical operation shall mean actual performance by the student of a complete service on another person or mannequin.
-Such technical instruction and practical operations shall include: Chemistry of skin care, Physiology & Dermatology, Bacteriology, Sterilization & Sanitation, Machinery, types and purpose, Introduction to class="td-text-align-center"skin care, Skin Care, massage, masks, extractions, Makeup, contouring, color, effects, Eyebrow & Lashes, arches, application, tints, Hair Removal, tweezing, waxing, depilatories, Safety, machinery, treatments, makeup, Professional & personality development, Management, Salesmanship & Marketing, State Statutes & Rules.
+Such technical instruction and practical operations shall include: Chemistry of skin care, Physiology & Dermatology, Bacteriology, Sterilization & Sanitation, Machinery, types and purpose, Introduction to skin care, Skin Care, massage, masks, extractions, Makeup, contouring, color, effects, Eyebrow & Lashes, arches, application, tints, Hair Removal, tweezing, waxing, depilatories, Safety, machinery, treatments, makeup, Professional & personality development, Management, Salesmanship & Marketing, State Statutes & Rules.

 Upon completion of this program, students should be able to: